reritom/Flask-Microservice-Tutorial/README.md

 We can define the interface of our application by creating a swagger definition.
 A swagger definition is a file or collection of files which define the endpoints, methods, content, and responses that can be expected by interacting with our application.
 Swagger definitions are then use by API client while they develop the integration between their component and the application.
 Swagger can also be used for validation of request content and even for auto-generation of code.

-Our system is a basic CRUD (create, read, update, delete) app with some additional validations, so our applications swagger should be quite simple.
+Our system is a basic CRUD (create, read, update, delete) app with some additional validations, so our applications swagger should be quite simple (Maybe I'll add this later).

-…

 ## Development: